 Google Consent Mode

-If you are not using the Ours Privacy CMP, you will typically need to wire Google Consent Mode manually so GTM/GA4 respects your cookie categories.
+If you are using the Ours Privacy CDP, consent is already managed server-side and you typically do not need to set up Google Consent Mode separately.

 <!-- Load GTM container as usual -->